 Dining and lounges at Universal’s Endless Summer Resort

-All that Universal has said thus far of Surfside Inn and Suites’s eateries is that they will include at least one poolside bar, a food court, and – perhaps most intriguingly – a coffee bar (does this mean there won’t be a Starbucks on-site?
+All that Universal has said thus far of Surfside Inn and Suites’s eateries is that they will include a poolside bar, a food court, and – perhaps most intriguingly – a coffee bar in the lobby (does this mean there won’t be a Starbucks on-site?
 We’ll have to wait and see).
 Oh, yeah – there’s also going to be pizza delivery, as well.